trinodb/trino/docs/src/main/sphinx/connector/object-storage-file-formats.md

     off by setting this property to `0`.
   - `5`
 * - `parquet.writer.page-size`
-  - Maximum page size for the Parquet writer.
+  - Maximum size of pages written by Parquet writer.
   - `1 MB`
+* - `parquet.writer.page-value-count`
+  - Maximum values count of pages written by Parquet writer.
+  - `80000`
 * - `parquet.writer.block-size`
-  - Maximum row group size for the Parquet writer.
+  - Maximum size of row groups written by Parquet writer.
   - `128 MB`
 * - `parquet.writer.batch-size`
   - Maximum number of rows processed by the parquet writer in a batch.